adrianb93/mixable/README.md

 }
 ```

-...and the mixin can hold the macroables it applies itself to:
+...and the Mixin can hold the Macroables it should register itself onto:

 ```php
 class LoggerMixin